LinkedInLearning/blazor-get-started-2833058/README.md

 - SQL Server Database
 - EF Core

-Develop, Build and Run in a container locally (with docker desktop and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension or in [Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/)3.
-[Course-specific instructions]
+Develop, Build and Run in a container locally (with docker desktop and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension or in [Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/)